 Pairing these buds to the iOS/macOS platform is seamless.
 The pop-up confirmation screen will appear instantly on any iPhone/iPad running a current version of iOS, while Mac and MacBook users will see the buds automatically appear on the available devices list.
 On top of that, the AirPods 3 plays nicely with Android, something that couldn’t be said of previous versions.
 It was easy pairing to both of my Android smartphones (Google Pixel 3XL, Samsung Galaxy Note S20 Ultra).

 Bluetooth 5.0 holds up strong, maintaining a steady range (up to 40 feet) and offering robust connectivity to minimize dropout during calls or streaming.

 Apple AirPods 3 review: Verdict

-Apple played it smart with the AirPods 3, offering just enough upgrades to make it a significant step up from the AirPods 2, while also keeping it a few steps below the AirPods Pro.
+Apple played it smart with the AirPods 3, offering just enough upgrades to make them a significant step up from the AirPods 2, while also keeping a few steps below the AirPods Pro.